If you think healthcare is expensive now, wait until you see what it costs when it’s free – PJ O’Rourke

 “I thought they were graffiti and besides I know nothing.”

-He pushed pages 8389 to 8433 of the Federal Register: February 16, 2006 against my nose.
+He pushed pages 8389 to 8433 of the Federal Register: February 16, 2006 against my nose; how he did it through a cell phone I’ll never know.
 “Read these.
 After HIPAA you’ll do IRB compliance.
 You do know what that is?”
 Before I could reply he said, “You used to be the chair of the IRB.”

 “I wasn’t the chair.
 I was the chairman.”